Venice has become one of the hippest areas of the West Side. Here are my top ideas for fun and interesting dates in Venice.

 Just a few caveats: Parking is very difficult – you might have to park far away and walk.
 The crowd is young and densely packed (the crowd reminds me of Coachella or other outdoor concert).
 Lines are long for the most popular food trucks, so don’t show up starving.
 There’s also nowhere to sit so you might want to bring beach chairs or a towel.
 But, if you’re in for some culinary adventures and don’t mind the crowds, First Friday can be a fun outdoor dining adventure.
 Here are more details of my visit.

-17. The Mart Collective
+16. The Mart Collective

 If the idea of going to a furniture store on a date sounds strange, bear with me.
 The Mart Collective on Lincoln Blvd. is more like a permanent indoor flea market, with many items acquired from estate sales.
 It has some of the quirkiest and coolest home furnishings around, from a lamp made from a trumpet to sections of jet fighter fuselages with pinup paintings on them.
-If you’re into vintage, mid-century modern, steampunk, military, or basically any type of decor that is out of the ordinary, you’ll be in heaven at The Mart Collective.
+If you’re into vintage, mid-century modern, steampunk, military, or basically any decor that is out of the ordinary, you’ll be in heaven at The Mart Collective.
 I think many people would have fun going here.

-18. The Street Taco Stand on Lincoln Outside of Whole Foods
+17. The Street Taco Stand on Lincoln Outside of Whole Foods

 If you want some of the best al pastor tacos in town, look no further than the street taco stand outside of the huge Whole Foods on Lincoln.
 The video speaks for itself: